18F/handbook/_pages/policies/travel-and-leave-policies/travel-guide-5-reimbursement.md

 ## YOU'RE DONE!!!

-Your voucher will be reviewed by a member of the 18F travel team within five business days.
+Your voucher will be reviewed by a member of the TTS travel team within five business days.
 They will reach out to you via email should any corrections or clarifications be necessary.

-Direct deposit was set up when you provided your banking info when the travel team booked your first trip, likely your orientation.
-You should see reimbursement 3-5 business days after the voucher is approved.
+Direct deposit was set up when you provided your banking info to the travel team when they booked your first trip (likely for your orientation in one of the GSA offices).
+You should see a reimbursement 3-5 business days after the voucher is approved.

 *Got questions?
 Ask [#travel](https://gsa-tts.slack.com/messages/travel)*, [tts-travel@gsa.gov](mailto:tts-travel@gsa.gov), or book office hours [here](https://sites.google.com/a/gsa.gov/tts-office-hours/)